“You’re meticulous,” he said.

 - Self/treat pot (10%): for me, this is my most loved pot because it’s for me.
 If I want to treat myself to a new notebook and pencil (my major weaknesses!), this is the pot it comes out from.

-- Charity pot (5%): I honestly don’t consider the money from this pot as my income.
+- Charity pot (5%): I honestly don’t consider the money from this pot as my income, along with the money I spend at the best no KYC casino sites.
 My mind has already deducted the 5% from the monthly budget, as it is a purification of our finances more than anything else.